Distraction Osteogenesis Shreveport LA

 What are the benefits of distraction osteogenesis vs. traditional surgery for a similar condition?

 Distraction osteogenesis surgical procedures typically produce less pain and swelling than the traditional surgical procedure for a similar condition.
-Distraction osteogenesis eliminates the need for bone grafts , and therefore, another surgical site.
-Lastly, distraction osteogenesis is associated with greater stability when used in major cases where significant movement of bony segments are involved.
+Distraction osteogenesis eliminates the need for bone grafts, and therefore, another surgical site.
+Lastly, distraction osteogenesis is associated with greater stability when used in major cases where significant movement of bony segments is involved.

 What are the disadvantages of distraction osteogenesis?